-A. annually inform parents and staff members of the Corporation's pest control policy at the time of student registration as a provision in the staff and/or student handbook;

-- B. provide the name and phone number of the person to contact for information regarding pest control: - C. establish a registry of parents and staff members who want to receive advance notice of all pesticide use and provide such notice at the time of enrollment; - D. provide notice of planned pesticide applications to parents and employees who have requested advance notice; - E. maintain written record for ninety days of any pesticide applications.
+- A. annually inform parents and staff members of the Corporation's pest control policy at the time of student registration as a provision in the staff and/or student handbook; - B. Contact the Operations Department at (317)773-3171 for information regarding pest control; - C. establish a registry of parents and staff members who want to receive advance notice of all pesticide use and provide such notice at the time of enrollment; - D. provide notice of planned pesticide applications to parents and employees who have requested advance notice: - E. maintain written record for ninety days of any pesticide applications.